todogroup/governance/community-structure/roles.md

 - Represent TODO publicly

 ## Project Leads (Individuals)
-working group chairs, co-creators, developers, localization partners, and/or content reviewers of the TODO’s open collaborative projects hosted in the TODO GitHub organization
+Working group chairs, co-creators, developers, localization partners, and/or content reviewers of the TODO’s open collaborative projects hosted in the TODO GitHub organization

 - Maintain GitHub project(s)
 - Coordinates a specific WG’s activities and meetings